Mpdreamz/localghost.io/contents/articles/iis7-and-static-files-madness-2013-10-05/index.md

 author: Mpdreamz
 date: 2013-10-05 12:23
 template: article.jade
+commentid: 7
 ---

 While doing some performance monitoring with [wrk](https://github.com/wg/wrk) I noticed something perculiar about the throughput of my static files.

-I have an MVC4 website where all the static live in a folder called `WebStatic` and it has the following in its web.config:
+I have an MVC4 website where all the static live in a folder called `WebStatic` and that folder has the following in its web.config:

 ```
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>